inpsyde/composer-asset-compiler/README.md

 ## Package-level configuration

-The possible configuration at package level are based on four properties:
+The possible configuration at package level are based on following properties:

 | Configuration property | Description                                                  |
 | ---------------------- | ------------------------------------------------------------ |